 2. Flight their wedges

 The pros will rarely hit a flat-out pitch shot with their most lofted club in the bag mainly because it takes away some of their flight control.
-What the pros do is take a little bit speed off the swing, this reduces the spin and flattens out the flight a little.
-So when pitching, it makes sense not to play to the limit of your speed.
+What the pros do is take a little bit of speed off the swing, which reduces the spin and flattens out the flight.
+So when required to hit a pitch a shot, it makes sense not to play to the limit of your speed.
 Take an extra club if you need to and keep the tempo nice and smooth.

-When building strategy for a hole the pros are very good at knowing where they absolutely cannot hit the ball.
+Another reason amateurs don't get better at golf comes down to strategy, or lack of.
+When plotting their route, the best players in the world are very good at knowing where they absolutely cannot hit the ball.
 This is how they keep the big scores off their cards.
-Identify where the big number comes from and then build a strategy that takes that out of play!
+Identify where the big number comes from and then build a strategy that takes it out of play!

-The pros always have a clear idea on what their strengths and weaknesses are which gives them a framework on what to work on in practice and helps them build a strategy when out on the course.
+Top pros performing at the highest level will all have a clear idea on what their strengths and weaknesses are, which gives them a framework for what to work on in practice and helps them make key strategy decisions in the heat of competition.
 Amateurs could do with understanding their games more and then implementing what they know into practice on the range and on the course.